Obeah: Who Were The Feared Shadow Killers Of Jamaica?

 It was said that he gave the slaves a “magical preparation that was supposed to render them invulnerable to the weapons of the authorities.”

-The passage of the law was meant to safeguard against the practice of Obeah, which the colonizers though could possibly lead to further revolts.
+The law's passage was meant to safeguard against the practice of Obeah, which the colonizers though could lead to further revolts.

 In 1824, there were about 150 Obeah men and women throughout Jamaica, but the numbers have not been officially confirmed.